jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and it may not always provide accurate results.
-Our interface allows users to ask questions in plain English and receive quick answers without needing to write code or learn syntax.LLMs for cloud datacenter security Industrial control systems (ICS) are crucial for ensuring security and efficiency in cloud datacenters.
+Our interface allows users to ask questions in plain English and receive quick answers without needing to write code or learn syntax.

+LLMs for cloud datacenter security
+Industrial control systems (ICS) are crucial for ensuring security and efficiency in cloud datacenters.
 They are used to automate and